-Tuck-In Acquisitions: We believe that at times it can be more economical to acquire market share, additional products or technology and/or a complementary VMS business rather than build it.
-We regularly monitor acquisition targets in vertical markets in which we currently operate.
-Successful integration of tuck-in acquisitions enables us to offer a more comprehensive suite of products to our customers and/or service our customers at a lower cost, enhancing our competitive advantages.
+Acquisitions in our Existing Vertical Markets: We believe that at times it can be more economical to acquire market share, additional products or technology and/or complementary VMS businesses rather than build them.
+We regularly monitor acquisition prospects in vertical markets in which we currently operate.
+Acquisitions may enable us to offer a more comprehensive suite of products to our customers or may allow us to address a sub-segment of the vertical market with a differentiated product that is a better fit for our customers.